The Voice of the Turtle

 And the voice of the turtle is heard in our land.

-Ernie Harwell would usher in each new spring by reciting this recite this passage on Opening Day.
+Ernie Harwell would usher in each new spring by reciting this passage on Opening Day.
 It signified the end of winter, and the welcoming of renewed hope and enthusiasm about what the new spring would bring to our lives, our communities, and yes, our ball club.

 It’s the only bible verse not featured in Pulp Fiction that I’ve ever bothered to memorize.